-The application should be completed and returned to the Student Fees and Financial Aid Office.
+The application should be completed and returned to the Financial Aid Office.
 Financial assistance is available to qualified students and is awarded in the order in which requests are received.
 Because of limited financial aid funds, admission to the College does not guarantee financial aid.
-Applications for financial aid should be received by:
+Applications for financial aid should be received by February 15 (priority deadline).